BYLAWS of the Pacific Northwest Chapter, Incorporated

 A. In the same election in which Chapter officers are elected, the Chapter shall elect a candidate for consideration by the Chapter Council as a nominee for the MLA Nominating Committee.

-B. Only a Chapter member who is also a Voting Member or Fellow in MLA may be elected as Chapter candidate for the MLA Nominating Committee.
+B. Only a Chapter member who is also a Voting Member or Fellow in MLA may be elected as Chapter nominee for the MLA Nominating Committee.

-C. The name of the Chapter candidate for the MLA Nominating Committee shall be forwarded, by the Chapter Representative, to the Chapter Council before its final assembly at the MLA annual meeting and shall be accompanied by a biographical statement and signed statement of willingness to serve if elected, from the candidate.
-If, before the Chapter Council's selection is made, it is known that the Chapter candidate will be unable to serve if elected, the Executive Board shall appoint another member as the Chapter candidate.
+C. The name of the Chapter nominee for the MLA Nominating Committee shall be forwarded, by the Chapter Representative, to the Chapter Council before its final assembly at the MLA annual meeting and shall be accompanied by a biographical statement and signed statement of willingness to serve if elected, from the candidate.
+If, before the Chapter Council's selection is made, it is known that the Chapter nominee will be unable to serve if elected, the Executive Board shall appoint another member as the Chapter nominee.

 ARTICLE VII - COMMITTEES AND APPOINTIVE POSITIONS